emptysetsquad/dollar-docs/faqs.md

 ### What are the exact steps to bond Uniswap LP pool tokens?

-You should probably not do this unless you have experience with UniSwap LP staking.
+You should probably not do this unless you have experience with Uniswap LP staking.
 If you are comfortable with the processed the following:

 1. Bond ESD & ESDC on Uniswap
 2. Go to https://emptyset.finance/#/pool/